GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 1. [Onion Architecture Without the Tears - Brendan Richards](//www.youtube.com/watch?v=R2pW09tMCnE&t=1095s)
 1. [Domain Driven Design Through Onion Architecture](//www.youtube.com/watch?v=pL9XeNjy_z4)

-Godot is mostly object-oriented and offers its own tools to make objects communicate together, like signals, and the node tree.
+Godot is mostly object-oriented and offers its own tools such as signals and the node tree to make objects communicate.
 As a result, it's not always easy to apply principles and techniques from other programming languages to it.

 This guideline is created with a few goals in mind:

-- Avoiding coupling, having system depend on and break one another
+- Avoid coupling and having systems depend on (or break!) one another
-- Managing boundaries, the places where different game systems interact with one another
+- Manage boundaries and the places where different game systems interact with one another
-- Keeping the code readable working as a team, as we developers spend more time reading than writing code
+- Keep the code readable while working as a team.
+Developers often spend more time reading code than writing it

 ## Code Writing Style

-Here at GDQuest, we use these coding guidelines, created to be as concise as possible for fast access.
+GDQuest created these coding guidelines to be as concise as possible for fast access.

 ### In Short

 We follow the same [code order](http://docs.godotengine.org/en/3.2/getting_started/scripting/gdscript/gdscript_styleguide.html#code-order) from the official GDScript style guide.
-Here is a complete example that follows the guidelines below:
+Here is a complete example that follows these guidelines:

 {{< highlight gdscript >}}
 # Hierarchical State machine for the player.